 Perfect for those buying tickets in the Americas.
 If you choose the option “Didn’t decide my dates yet” the site directs you to the best deals they have during the year.
 But pay attention to the number of days for each offer as they differ from one another.
 Although it doesn’t seem to be such a popular site worldwide, I have got pretty good flight deals on it.
 Besides flights, you can also book hotels, tours and rental cars.

-This is another site where you can centralize your travel bookings, from flights to hotels and rental cars, it makes easier to organize your travel and in some cases, helps you to save some money as well.
+This is another site where you can centralize your travel bookings, from flights to hotels and rental cars, it makes it easier to organize your travel and in some cases, helps you to save some money as well.
 They have good flight deals all the time.

 So you bought your flight ticket, but then what?
 Well, in international travel, it is necessary to buy a Travel Insurance.